ucan-wg/ts-ucan/README.md

  `att`, Attenuation, a list of resources and capabilities that the ucan grants.

- `aud`, Audience, the ID of who it's intended for.
+ `aud`, Audience, the DID of who it's intended for.

  `exp`, Expiry, unix timestamp of when the jwt is no longer valid.

  `fct`, Facts, an array of extra facts or information to attach to the jwt.

- `iss`, Issuer, the ID of who sent this.
+ `iss`, Issuer, the DID of who sent this.

  `nbf`, Not Before, unix timestamp of when the jwt becomes valid.